daniele77/daniele77.github.io/_drafts/cpp-extern-template.md

 and the rule that immediately follows *“measure before optimize”* can also be applied to compile time.
-You can easily measure what happens to build times and run times after declaring `extern template` an item and decide accordingly.
+You can easily measure what happens to build times and run times after declaring `extern template` an item and then choose accordingly.

+At the end of the day,
-In the end, it is inevitable that we decide whether to optimize for compilation or execution.
+it is inevitable that we decide whether to optimize for compilation or execution.
-After all, that's exactly what I wrote at the very beginning of this article: one method to speed up build time is to turn off optimizations :-)
+After all, that's exactly what I wrote at the very beginning of this article: one of the methods to speed up build time is to turn off optimizations :-)